There’s a video for this list here.

-When I first saw this movie in the 80’s I loved it, then as a teen I thought it was too talky with not enough action (ahh, the folly of youth!) but I reinvestigated it when it was released by Arrow and I love it again now.
+When I first saw this movie in the 80s I loved it, then as a teen, I thought it was too talky with not enough action (ahh, the folly of youth!) but I reinvestigated it when it was released by Arrow and I love it again now.
 The gorgeous cinematography, the intellectualism regarding the pandemic, the evolution since Night and Dawn, the zombies who are now actually rotting and looking worse than ever.

-It’s a great moment when the zombies are eating Rhodes’ intestines and his dying words are ‘Choke on em!’
+It’s a great moment when the zombies are eating Rhodes’ intestines and his dying words are ‘Choke on ’em!’

 I remember going to a midnight screening of this one of my local cinemas.
 As myself and my friend were too young to go on our own my friend asked his Dad if he would accompany us.
 He agreed but didn’t know what sort of film this was.
 Boy, did he get a rude awakening!
-He even made the audience laugh at one point as when a character on the screen said ‘I can’t believe this is happening!’ he responded very loudly and grandly, ‘You and me both!’
+He even made the audience laugh at one point when a character on the screen said ‘I can’t believe this is happening!’ to which he responded very loudly and grandly, ‘You and me both!’

 Herbert West is a scientist who has invented a serum that when injected into a dead being can bring them back to life.
 He conducts experiments to test the serum on first a dead cat and then on dead human subjects.
 A rival, Dr Hill wants to take credit for the serum and wants West’s notes regarding it so he can take the credit for the discovery and so attempts to blackmail West to get what he wants.
 After being beheaded by West, Herbert reanimates both the head and body of Hill separately.
 For the rest of the film, we see Hill’s headless body wandering around, sometimes with his now unattached head in its hands.

 It was the severed head of Hill that caused consternation for the advertising regulators in the UK upon the release of Reanimator.
 The movie’s poster depicted the severed head with its face in the direction of the viewer so that there was absolutely no doubt as to what it was.
 This was deemed to be too much for the general public.
-The film’s distributor instead plumped for the head to be turned around as the back of the head would make it more ambiguous for any of the faint of heart.
+The film’s distributor instead plumped for the head to be turned around as the back of the head would make it more ambiguous for the faint of heart.

 This film being so zany, gross and intelligent was a cinematic blend that was such a great shot in the arm (pun not intended) for the horror genre.
-This film felt like it was light years ahead of the more generic entries in the slasher subgenre.
+This movie felt like it was light years ahead of the more generic entries in the slasher subgenre.
 By 1985, horror was mutating and evolving in interesting new directions and this film was leading the way.

 1 The Stuff